happinessjia/robocup2D-Team-TSM/README.md

 4. about the source code

-   The code in the source folder contained all of the *.cpp and *.h of the team TSM in the final competition.
+   The code in the source_code folder contained all of the *.cpp and *.h of the team TSM in the final competition.
 However, more than 15 years have passed.
 The language of C/C++, related libraries and tools have some changes, so it is impossible to compile the souce code and run it directly.
 The source code only contained the agents.
 Server and moniter are provided by the Robocup Official Organization.

 Note: